Doculisp/Lang/README.md

 )
 ```

-The default label will be `Table of Contents`, and the default style is `labeled`
+The default label will be not to include a label, and the default style is `labeled`

 ### Bullet Style ###